 - 3.1.
 It is the policy of the Board to commit to excellence in education and use equity to achieve equal outcomes for all students. - 3.2.
 The Board upholds fairness, equity, and inclusion as essential principles governing its human resources systems and practices, and as key determinants of its learning and working environments in which all students, staff and families have a sense of belonging. - 3.3.
 The Board believes it is critical to have a well-prepared, diverse, and qualified workforce with the knowledge, skills, and attributes needed to ensure students reach their full potential. - 3.4.
-The District is committed to the development and implementation of fair, consistent, and transparent recruitment, hiring, employment and promotion processes and practices that will improve the ability to achieve and maintain a strong and diverse workforce. - 3.5.
-The OCDSB recognizes the positive effect on the educational experiences and outcomes of historically underserved students when staff reflect their identities.
+The District is committed to the development and implementation of fair, consistent, transparent and equitable practices and procedures for recruitment, hiring and promotion for all positions to improve the ability to achieve and maintain a strong and diverse workforce. - 3.5.
+The OCDSB recognizes the positive effect on the educational experiences and outcomes of historically underserved students when staff from separate employee groups and across all levels of the organization reflect their identities.